Personal Making Assignment 2: Analog Making - Sensory Cardboard

 2. Animated

 You may also use color, glue, and tape in assembling your final artifact.
+You may use paint or markers or other found materials as surface decorations for your object, but the concepts should be expressed through the cardboard based forms, not the surface ornamentations.
 You may choose to make 3 separate artifacts (recommended) or one big artifact that captures all 3 concepts.

 Tips & Resources